dude1121/obsidian-vault/01 - Notes/Resonance.md

 $$
 P_{half-power}=\left(\frac{\mathbf{I}_{max}}{\sqrt{ 2 }}\right)^2R=\frac{1}{2}\mathbf{I}_{max}^2R=\frac{1}{2}P_{max}
 $$
 Therefore, using this value of current will give us the point where the power dissipated in the circuit is exactly *half* its maximum values.
-Any resonant circuit will have two frequencies for which the power is half its maximum value, and these are called various names be it *cut-off frequencies*, *half-power frequencies*, *corner frequencies*, or, the one I will use here, *[[Band Frequency|band frequencies]]*.
+Any resonant circuit will have two frequencies for which the power is half its maximum value, and these are called various names be it *cut-off frequencies*, *half-power frequencies*, *corner frequencies*, or, the one used here, *[[Band Frequency|band frequencies]]*.
 They are commonly denoted as $f_{1}$ and $f_{2}$.
 The range between the two is called the [[Bandwidth|bandwidth]].
 $$
 BW=f_{2}-f_{1}
 $$